ashleywaite/django-more/django_types/README.md

 *   **generate_created_models()**: Changed to use field based dependencies logic.
 *   **\_generate_added_field()**: Changed to use field based dependencies logic.
 *   **\_generate_altered_foo_together()**: Changed to use field based dependencies logic.

+# Utility Classes
+Various classes necessary for exposed functionality.

+## DBType
+An overloaded _str_ class that allows for the use of parametised values in places where Django doesn't otherwise support them, such as in the db_type. (ie, this is necessary for enum usage on mysql)

+## dependency_tuple
+A `namedtuple` that represents the required fields for migration dependencies.

+## find_fields(state, db_type, field_type)
+Convenience function to scan an entire _state_ for fields of the specified _field_type_ and _db_type_, returning a list of _field_info_ tuples.

+## field_info
+A `namedtuple` that represents all the information about a field that should be necessary to generate migration operations for it.